Michigan Man Returns Over $43,000 Found in a Couch He Purchased From a Thrift Store

 A total of $43,170 was found in the ottoman cushion.

-Kerby said he didn’t feel right keeping the money.
+Kirby said he didn’t feel right keeping the money.
 So, he reached out to the store to find out who had donated the couch.

 It turns out, it was Kim Fauth-Newberry.
 The couch originally belonged to her grandfather, who died last year.